jihadkhawaja/Egroo/README.md

 If your database is setup correctly you should find the database along with your models tables added to it.

-If you're database not updating delete your old database and try again otherwise open an issue.
+If your database not updating delete your old database and try again otherwise open an issue.

 ---